wozniakos10/Computational-Linguistics/efficient-attention/report_lab04.md

 *Table 1: Comparison of memory usage for different configurations.*

-The best memory saving I've obtained was for gradient checkpointing mode, which decreased maximum memory for the training step from `32.4` GB in baseline to `14.2` GB.
-It also handled the biggest maximum batch size of `303`, while different configurations handled `195`.
+The best memory savings I obtained were for gradient checkpointing mode, which decreased maximum memory for the training step from `32.4` GB in baseline to `14.2` GB.
+It also handled the largest maximum batch size of `303`, while other configurations handled `195`.
 For each configuration, the forward pass took less memory than the backward pass, and the backward pass took maximum memory during the training step.
-Suspicious is the window attention part.
-I've obtained almost the same results for normal flash-attention and windowed flash attention.
+Suspicious is the windowed attention part.
+I obtained almost the same results for normal flash-attention and windowed flash-attention.
 I supposed it should be at least slightly different, but I don't see those differences.
 I used window size (64,0) and `causal=True` in the `MHA` object from the `flash-attn` implementation as I found in the readme, but maybe I missed something in that part.

 ### Execution time